-[all four voices] Jonah, a prophet lives his or her life as the voice of God and as the ear of the people: you're supposed to be My voice to the people, and the people's ear to Me.
+God [all four voices] Jonah, a prophet lives his or her life as the voice of God and as the ear of the people: you're supposed to be My voice to the people, and the people's ear to Me.
 How can you speak for me without first listening to Me, listening to my message, listening for my wisdom?

-Listening to You is the problem.
+Jonah Listening to You is the problem.
 When I hear You tell me to announce to the people that they've sinned, I remember that sometimes I've acted as they have.

-[all four voices] Why does that surprise you?
+God [all four voices] Why does that surprise you?
 You're human.
 You're imperfect.
 All human beings are imperfect.
 Morally imperfect, just like you.

-Exactly!
+Jonah Exactly!
 When you told me to deliver a message to Nineveh, You were also delivering a message to me.
 You were reminding me that sometimes I've made the wrong choice, that I've had filet mignon twice in one week instead of making a larger donation to a food pantry, that I've made fun of someone when they weren't around, that I've cheated on my taxes, that I've given the cold shoulder to the less bright, painfully shy guy I pass every day in town...
 When you ask me to threaten the people in Nineveh, I feel threatened, because really I'm not so much better than they are.

-[all four voices] Threatened?
+God [all four voices] Threatened?
 I want Nineveh, and I want you, to stop misbehaving, not to stop existing.
 I want you to change, not to die.

-You want me to change, and I know I'm not perfect.
+Nazimova Writings may be used during religious services, provided that the individual authors and West End Synagogue are 185 cited.
+Any other usage requires permission from the authors, who may be contacted through West End You want me to change, and I know I'm not perfect.
 But I think I'm basically a good person, that I act from good motives.
 It's a tough world out there, and I think I've achieved a good balance in my life.
 But you undermine my balance when you suggest that some of my motives haven't been good, and that I've wronged people.
-It negates m

-[all four voices] You misheard Me if you thought I was asking the Ninevites, or asking you, to negate your lives.
+It negates my sense of who I am, it threatens my equilibrium become undone.
+God [all four voices] You misheard Me if you thought I was asking the Ninevites, or asking you, to negate your lives.
 I don't want you to die, and I don't want you to become undone; I want you to change.
 I don't expect you to become perfect, but to become a little closer to perfect.
 To be a little more responsible for the effects of your actions, and of your inactions.
 I want your life to increase in responsibility and in understanding and in love.
 I want you to live deeply.
 Not to run from deep questions and questioning voices.

-\sigh\ It takes strength.
+Jonah \sigh\ It takes strength.
 Forgive me for running, pardon me, help me to atone.

-[all four voices] That's what I'm here for.
+God [all four voices] That's what I'm here for.
 And that's what your community is there for.

-But God, I've been running for so many years.
+Jonah But God, I've been running for so many years.
 This late in my life, what can I achieve by trying to change?

-[all four voices] Jonah, no one knows how many days they have yet to live.
+God [all four voices] Jonah, no one knows how many days they have yet to live.